jothamsl/Obsidian-Time-Machine/🥼 Physics/⚡️ Electric Field (Literature).md

 The electric field equation says that the electric field gets stronger as we approach the charge that generates it.

-An [[Electric Field]] formed due to multiple charges may be found by adding the electric field from each individual charge.
+An [[_Electric Field]] formed due to multiple charges may be found by adding the electric field from each individual charge.
 Because this sum can only be a single number, we know that only a single electric-field line can go through any given point.
-In other words, [[Electric Field]] lines cannot cross each other.
+In other words, electric field lines cannot cross each other.